Think of an explainer video as the modern day elevator pitch for a company’s product or service.

 Let’s return to the elevator pitch analogy and imagine ourselves standing next to a potential customer with roughly one to two minutes to get across the value of our product.
 That’s not long.
 Given the time constraints, the best way to craft your message is to first take a step back and look at why you’re even saying it.
 The goal is to figure out what you want the customer to do when the conversation ends.
 Should they sign up for your service?
 Create an account?
 Visit your webpage?
 Make sure you first set a clear end goal before you go any further.

 One way to help establish this goal is to write a purpose statement.
-For example, a purpose statement might be something like “to drive current users to upgrade,” or “to increase the amount of trial sign-ups from people in their 20s and 30s.”
+For example, a purpose statement might be something like “to drive current users to upgrade,” or “to increase the number of trial sign-ups from people in their 20s and 30s.”
 The most helpful purpose statements include an actionable phrase and an audience.

 Once you establish a purpose statement, the next step is to determine your audience.